 The Acronis Cyberthreats Update covers current cyberthreat activity and trends, as observed by Acronis analysts and sensors.
-Figures presented here were gathered in November of this year and reflect threats that we detected as well as news stories from the public domain.
-This report represents a global outlook and is based on more than one million unique endpoints distributed around the world.
+Figures presented here were gathered in August of this year and reflect threats that we detected as well as news stories from the public domain.
+This report represents a global outlook and is based on over one million unique endpoints distributed around the world.

 Incidents of the month

-The following table shows the normalized percentage of clients with at least one malware detection in the given month.
-The higher the percentage, the higher the risk of a workload in that country being attacked by malware.
+The following table shows the normalized percentage of clients with at least one ransomware detection in the given month.
+The higher the number, the higher the risk of a workload in that country being attacked by ransomware.

 The aforementioned threats can be detected and mitigated with solutions from Acronis.

 Acronis Cyber Protect protects against both known and never-before-seen threats through a multilayered protection approach.
-This includes behavior-based detection, AI/ML-trained detections and anti-ransomware heuristics, which can detect and block encryption attempts and roll back any tampered files automatically without any user interaction.
-Additional advanced email security and URL filtering can help you protect against the social engineering threats of the holiday season.
+This includes behavior-based detection, AI- / ML-trained detections, and anti-ransomware heuristics, which can detect and block encryption attempts and roll back any tampered files automatically, without any user interaction.

-Advanced Security + Endpoint Detection and Response (EDR) for Acronis Cyber Protect Cloud brings the visibility needed to understand attacks, while simplifying the context for administrators and enabling efficient remediation of any threats.
+The Endpoint Detection and Response (EDR) pack for Acronis Cyber Protect Cloud brings the visibility needed to understand attacks, while simplifying the context for administrators and enabling efficient remediation of any threats.